gewoonrik/MiningSoftwareRepositories/README.md

 - [x] Import data into Database
 - [x] Select projects to investigate
 - [x] Retrieve versions of project
-- [ ] Retrieve number of posts by day
+- [x] Retrieve number of posts by day
+- [ ] Scrape versions of jQuery
 - [ ] Plot the number of posts per day in a graph
-- [ ] Add lines to the graph on the days of new releases
+- [ ] Add lines to the graph on the days of releases
-- [ ] ...
-Profit
+- [ ] Normalize graph to ocunter increases/decreases in jquery popularity.

 Text search
 ----------------------